Shiing-Shen Chern: Namesake and persona

 Chern liked to play contract bridge, Go (game), read Wuxia-literature of Jin Yong and had an interest in Chinese philosophy and history.

 In 1975, Chen Ning Yang and Chern found out that their research in non-abelian gauge theory and Fiber bundle describe the same theoretical structure, which showed a surprising connection between physics and mathematics.
-Therefore, Chern asked Fan Zeng to finish a chinese painting named Shiing-Shen Chern and Chen Ning Yang for that.
-The Painting was later donated to the Nankai University.
+Therefore, Chern asked Fan Zeng to finish a Chinese painting named Shiing-Shen Chern and Chen Ning Yang for that.
+The painting was later donated to Nankai University.

 A polyglot, he spoke German, French, English, Wu and Mandarin Chinese.“Whenever we had to go to the chancellor to make some special request, we always took Chern along, and it always worked,” says Berkeley mathematician Rob Kirby.
 “Somehow he had a presence, a gravitas.
 There was something about him that people just listened to him, and usually did things his way.”

 The Chern Song

 In 1979 a Chern Symposium offered him a honorary song in tribute:Hail to Chern!
 Mathematics Greatest!